NeverForged/PresidentTweetWriter/README.md

 ## Data
 I used the [**Kaggle** Tweets](https://www.kaggle.com/austinvernsonger/donaldtrumptweets) data.
-* Converted to a txt file with line spererations between tweets.
+* Converted to a txt file with line separations between tweets.

+## Finished?
+After 1hr, 45mins, I do have a randomized tweet maker.
+It makes very little sense, but then again, neither does the source material.
+The Kaggle tweets (and other, larger sets) are very election-focused... which is only mildly outdated.